Tenaka/SecureReport/README.md

 Vulnerability Scanner for Windows 10 and 11

-There are 2 versions of the script one that displays results whilst its running, the other with minimal to output.
+There are 2 versions of the script one that displays results whilst its running, the other with minimal screen output.
 SecureReport-ScreenOutput.ps1 does run much slower and takes ages to complete.

 Only use SecureReport-ScreenOutput.ps1 for testing.